- Home

 Preparing for treatment

-Quit smoking – If you smoke, your health care team will usually advise you to stop smoking before you start treatment for lung cancer.
+Stop smoking – If you smoke or vape, you will be advised to stop before you start treatment for lung cancer.

-Quitting smoking can improve how treatments work and reduce the impact of side effects such as breathlessness.
-Research shows that quitting smoking before surgery also reduces the chance of complications.
+Stopping smoking can improve how treatments work and reduce the impact of side effects such as breathlessness.
+Research shows that stopping smoking before surgery also reduces the chance of complications and can help you recover faster.

-To work out a plan for quitting, talk to your doctor or call Quitline on 13 78 48 (13 QUIT).
+To work out a plan for stopping, talk to your doctor, your nurse specialist, or call Quitline on 13 7848 (13 QUIT).

-Eat well and exercise – Your health care team may also suggest that you exercise and eat healthy foods before starting lung cancer treatment.
+Eat well and exercise – Your health care team may also suggest that you eat healthy foods and exercise before starting lung cancer treatment.

 → READ MORE: Making treatment decisions